 Zucchini with Pesto

-This quick-and-easy Zucchini with Pesto is a perfect low-carb and Keto summer side dish!
-I used my early summer Spinach and Basil Pesto for this, but use any pesto you have on hand!
+Zucchini with Pesto is a perfect low-carb and Keto summer side dish and if you use purchased basil pesto this is extra quick and easy to make!
+I first made this recipe with my early summer Spinach and Basil Pesto, but use any pesto you have on hand!

-If you’re growing a vegetable garden, you probably don’t have any zucchini yet, but bookmark this recipe now so you can find it in August when the zucchini are in overdrive.
-I don’t have zucchini planted at my new house this year, so I’ll be visiting the farmer’s market in my new town to satisfy that zucchini craving.
+If you’re growing a vegetable garden, you may not have zucchini yet, but PIN the recipe now so you can find it in August when the zucchini are in overdrive.
 For those of you who are lucky enough to have a garden, you can never have too many zucchini recipes, so check after the main recipe for some more zucchini dishes I’ve enjoyed.

 What ingredients do you need for this recipe?